waieez/Blog/this.md

 ##The Parameter This:

-'this' is one of Javascript's biggest gotcha's and it is one of the most misunderstood concepts in javascript.
+'this' is one of Javascript's biggest gotcha's and what it binds to at call-time is one of the most misunderstood concepts in Javascript.

 Possibly the best explaination of the parameter 'this' can be found [here](https://www.udacity.com/course/ud015), as explained by Hack Reactor's co-founder, Marcus Phillips.